aPoluden/DatacardViewer-Update/RooWorkspace.md

-#THttpServer
+# THttpServer

-**ThttpServer** – let use standart WEB servers such as Apache through FastCGI proxy.
+**ThttpServer** – uses standart WEB servers such as Apache through FastCGI proxy.
 That means that ROOT APP opens FastCGI port.
-This Port listens to HTTP request and answer them (example tutorials/http/httpserver.C).
+This port listens to HTTP requests and answer them (example tutorials/http/httpserver.C).
 Inside ROOT APP memory will be created a file which will be filled by histograms.
 In the same way can be readed file from current memory.
 [THttpServer documentation](http://root.cern.ch/root/htmldocmake guides/HttpServer/HttpServer.html)